Review & Install Video

 The K&N Series 57 FIPK Cold Air Intake is made to be a long-lasting component for your truck, carrying an industry leading million-mile manufacturer's warranty.

 You can hit the road or the trail with the K&N Series 57 FIPK Cold Air Intake installed anywhere within United States boundaries.
 Made to comply with CARB regulations, the component is 50-state legal, and can be driven in California or any other area where CARB is used.
 If owned and driven in such a region, the CARB sticker must be visible for street legality.
 The CAI’S CARB EO Number is #D-269-48.

 The K&N Series 57 FIPK Air Intake System is specifically designed to fit the 2011 to 2014 F-150s equipped with the 3.5L EcoBoost engine.
-Please Note.
-The Cold Air Intake Kit was not designed to fit F-150s with a body lift.

 - What's in the Box

 - (1) Nylon 6/6 GF Adapter

 Installation Time: (approx) 1 Hour